federicomichelotto/CROHME/README.md

 How to use:
 - download the CROHME dataset
 - execute the ImgGenerator script to generate the images for task 2 given offline data (The file is in crohme\Task1_and_Task2\Task1_and_Task2\Task2_offlineRec ).
-- download the detector and put the files in it in the same path of the CROHME dataset folder.
+- download the detector and put the "detection" folder in the same path of the "crohme" folder.
+- execute the matlab script solve.m to run the system